SoumaiaBK/intelligent-multiAgent-system-based-on-machine-learning-algoritms--covid19/README.md

-# intelligent multi-agent system based on several supervised and unsupervised machine learning algorithms
+# intelligent multi-agent system based on several supervised and unsupervised machine learning algorithms based on covid-19
 # Objectif
 The main objective of the project is the realization of an intelligent multi-agent system based on several supervised and unsupervised machine learning algorithms so that the system is composed of several intelligent and interactive agents, from which each agent performs a specific task.
 In addition to a Single page Application which will interact with the system in order to visualize all the tasks performed by our agents throughout the machine learning process by the different algorithms.